 When it comes to fire-support, the FN Minimi light machine guns, delivered by FN Herstal in the Para and Mk3 models with a telescopic stock and in 5.56 mm, enlist the mentioned category.
 Besides acceptable weight, they feature a good precision of fire.
 A must-have weapon in this category is the Zastava M84 system, produced by Zastava Arms in 7.62×54 R. The Zastava M93 30 mm automatic grenade launchers have proved as reliable weapon and brigade also holds some M11 40 mm revolver grenade launchers, manufactured by PPT-Namenska.
 The same producer has delivered the Miloš N remotely controlled fighting unmanned ground platform, better known as The Little Miloš (Srb.
 Mali Miloš).
 The system is armed with a 7.62×54 R machine gun and a 40 mm revolver grenade launcher.

 For the needs of precision shooting, the 72nd Special Operations Brigade operators use the semi-auto Zastava M76 rifles in 7.92×57 mm, as well as the Zastava M91s in 7.62×54 R, modeled on the Kalashnikov system by the national producer.
 A certain contingent of the German Heckler & Koch G3s in the semi-auto versions is at use.
-The Finish Sako TRG rifles, in the 21, 22 and 42 models, chambered for .308 Winchester (the 21 and 22 models) and .338 Lapua Magnum (the 42 models) are the pride of the unit.
+The Finish Sako TRG rifles, in the 21, 22 and 42 models, chambered in .308 Winchester (the 21 and 22 models) and .338 Lapua Magnum (the 42 models) are the pride of the unit.
 These bolt action rifles are fitted with the excellent Schmidt & Bender Police Marksman II optics for the needs of sniping.
-The superb SIG SG 3000 rifles are also chambered for .308 Winchester.
+The superb SIG SG 3000 rifles are also chambered in .308 Winchester.
 The Zastava M93 Black Arrow bolt action 12.7×108 mm anti-materiel rifles are used to engage the long-range targets, targets behind covers, or the light-armored ones.
 The unit also has the semi-auto Barrett M82 A1 in 12.7×99 mm NATO (.50 BMG), with the Swarovski 10×42 optics, as well as the Barrett M95 bullpup models, in the same caliber, but with bolt action.

 The 82nd River Saboteurs Company diving specialists have the reliable Mares gear at disposal, including neoprene diving suits and the X Vision diving masks procured from the famous manufacturer.
 The Dräger autonomous diving apparatus with an oxygen closed breathing circuit can be used for specific tasks.